Skip to content

 Answer: 8,849 meters (29,032 feet).
 Mount Everest sits on the border between Nepal and Tibet/China.
 It’s the tallest mountain on Earth measured from sea level.

-Why it stumps people: Nothing obvious to stump on, but the bonus fact sticks: Everest grows about 4 millimeters taller every year, because the Indian plate keeps pushing into the Asian plate.
+Bonus fact worth stealing: No real trap here.
+But the side note lands hard.
+Everest grows about 4 millimeters taller every year, because the Indian plate keeps shoving into the Asian one underneath it.

 48. Percentage of Earth’s oxygen that comes from the Amazon rainforest?
 (Medium)